 If you're in Kusatsu Onsen on a Friday, you can experience mixed-gender bathing at Sainokawara Open-Air Bath, Japan's largest outdoor onsen.
 The baths are open until 8 p.m., so you can relax in the healing waters while gazing at the stars.
 There are separate baths for men and women, but on Fridays, men's outdoor baths are open for mixed bathing.
 During this time, bathers can wear swimsuits or towels and enjoy the hot springs together.

 Spend a relaxing day at Manza Onsen, one of the highest-altitude hot spring resorts in Japan.
 This onsen town is set near Mt.
 Kusatsu-Shirane, an active volcano.
 Many of the hotels and inns have open-air baths with sweeping views and, in winter, you can soak in a hot bath surrounded by snow.
 The area is less than an hour's drive from Kusatsu Onsen.

-The popular Manza Onsen Ski Area above the hot spring town has panoramic views of Mt.
+The popular Manza Onsen Ski Resort above the hot spring town has panoramic views of Mt.
 Asama.
 In winter, the nine courses provide a mix of beginner, intermediate and advanced runs, and an ungroomed area.
 Manza Prince Hotel is a luxurious modern hotel at which to extend your snowy adventure.

 One of the benefits of staying at a traditional Japanese inn is not having to decide where to eat.
 Local specialties are served in your room or in the dining room.
 After dinner, relax, take a bath, and try Gunma's famous sake.
 If your accommodation does not offer meals, take the opportunity to explore the local cuisine at a nearby restaurant.
 Sukiyaki is a signature dish, combining many local ingredients like beef, cabbage, and konnyaku.